 Apps 88 Subs 2 Goals 0

-A young Academy forward (b 23/10/98), he played for Hadleigh United in their reserves and under 18's side late in the 2014/15 season.
+A young Acad (b 23/10/98), he played for Hadleigh United in their reserves and under 18's side late in the 2014/15 season.
 He joined the AFC Academy at the start of the 2015/16 season, playing for the Under 18's and Reserve side.
 He made his first team debut on 26th September 2015 coming on as a substitute in an FA Cup tie at Eastbourne Borough.
 He was still with the club in April 2016.
 He returned for the 2016/17 season and was playing in December 2016 and made his full first team debut in April 2017 and made a further six appearances before the end of the season.
 He won medals as a winner of the Thurlow Nunn Youth League Championship, the Thurlow Youth Cup and the Suffolk FA Midweek Under 18 Cup.
-On 22nd May 2017 he signed a two-year contract with the club for the 2017/18 season.
+On 22nd May 2017 he signed a two-year contract with the club until the end of the 2018/19 season.
+He started the 2017/18 season with the club playing a few first team games before on 15th December 2017 he was released from his contract.
+On 22nd December he was announced as a Bury Town player.

 Apps Subs Goals